microsoft/playwright/test/installation-tests/README.md

 # Installation Tests

-File `installation-test.sh` tests that installation flow for all Playwright packages works as expected.
+File `installation-tests.sh` tests that installation flow for all Playwright packages works as expected.